-Presently, Kelly is serving a 2-year appointment at the U.S. Digital Service (USDS) (https://www.usds.gov ) -- a startup at the White House, founded by President Obama in August of 2014 to recruit engineers, designers, and product managers from Google, Apple, Facebook, Twitter, and Amazon to work on some of the largest, most complex problems in government: healthcare, immigration, and veteran benefits.
-Kelly manages a product being deployed by the U.S. Department of Veterans Affairs (https://www.vets.gov) that is already improving Veterans digital access to VA services.
-Vets.gov enables Veterans to "do something" with VA, such as apply for health care or GI Bill education benefits, on any device -- quickly, easily, and securely.
+Kelly was one of the longest-serving appointments (4 years) at the U.S. Digital Service (USDS) (https://www.usds.gov ), a startup at the White House, founded by President Obama in August of 2014 to recruit engineers, designers, and product managers from Google, Apple, Facebook, Twitter, and Amazon to work on some of the largest, most complex problems in government: healthcare, immigration, and veteran benefits.

 Kelly and her team shipped more than 40 Veteran-facing digital products at the U.S. Department of Veterans Affairs (https://www.vets.gov).
 For the past 18 years, Kelly has led large ($20M-$2.3B), complex technology projects in both the public and private sectors at organizations including Deloitte, Gartner, and Goldman Sachs.

 Shes presently a Principal at the Boston Consulting Group.